-The scale fee presented is based on the following assumptions:
+The scale fees set by PSAA are based on the following assumptions:

-- Officers meeting the agreed timetable of deliverables; - ▶ Our accounts opinion and value for money conclusion being unqualified; - ► Appropriate quality of documentation is provided; and - ▶ The PCC and CC have an effective control environment.
+- ▶ Officers meeting the agreed timetable of deliverables; ▶ Our accounts opinion and value for money conclusion being unqualified; - ► Appropriate quality of documentation is provided;

+The PCC and CC have an effective control environment.

 If any of the above assumptions prove to be unfounded, we will seek a variation to the agreed fee.
 This will be discussed with management in advance.
 Fees for the auditor's consideration of correspondence from the public and formal objections will be charged in addition to the scale fee.